All Episodes

 How does that happen?

-Don't Americans deserve the best system.
+Don't Americans deserve the best system?

 Why do all these European Union countries no longer rely on machine balloting?

-One one standard that's very rigid.
+One standard that's very rigid.

 You need photo ID.